top of page

 WORKSHOP HIGHLIGHTS

 Passing on traditions and skills is a key part of the National Folk Festival each year, and workshops offer a space to learn directly from expert proponents of their artforms.
 Whether it be instrumental tips and tricks, tunes from a particular folk tradition, or sharing songs, there is something for all ages and stages of learners.
 Remember, its never too late to start something new!
-Read on for a some highlights from the Workshop Program of the 2025 Festival.

 CONTACT US